 - Folate receptors preferentially bind synthetic folic acid, not active folates

-Glutathione is the body’s master antioxidant.
-Depletion of up to 80% has been linked to ASD.
+It is important to note that glutathione is the body’s master antioxidant.
+In view of glutathione’s important role in the body, depletion glutathione has significant consequences.
+In autism, up to 80% of glutathione is deficient.
 One of the most important jobs of the methylation cycle is to produce glutathione which detoxifies metals, chemicals and hormones.

-Glutathione is needed to protect the brain from toxicity and is the rate limiting step to a child’s development.
-A child’s brain can only develop as far as their glutathione will take them.
+To put it another way, glutathione is needed to protect the brain from toxicity and is the rate limiting step to a child’s development.
+By the same token, a child’s brain can only develop as far as their glutathione will take them.

 Methyl folate and folinic acid:

-If you picture the folate cycle, snuggled up to the methylation cycle, you can imagine that any influx of methyl donors could be beneficial.
-Adding additional methyl folate to a child’s treatment protocol helps in a number of different ways.
+As an illustration, if you picture the folate cycle, snuggled up to the methylation cycle, you can imagine that any influx of methyl donors could be beneficial.
+In fact, adding additional methyl folate to a child’s treatment protocol helps in a number of different ways.

-Methyl folate is also very important in treating children who have been diagnosed with Cerebral Folate Deficiency, a cause of autism spectrum disorder and seizures.
+Methyl folate is also very important in treating children who have been diagnosed with Cerebral Folate Deficiency, which is a cause of autism spectrum disorder and seizures.